All About Herbs: List of Herbs and Their Uses

 Primrose, quite a sedative, induces rest and sleep by lessening tension.
 A mixture of the root taken in spoonful doses is efficient in healing headaches.

-To treat headaches, epilepsy and poor circulation, Rosemary plays an active role.
-It can also be used as a disinfectant in the form of mouth wash and also to treat fever.
+To treat headaches, epilepsy, and poor circulation, Rosemary plays an active role.
+It can also be used as a disinfectant in the form of mouthwash and to treat fever.

 Feverfew is said to be quite effective for treating migraine headaches and fevers.
 It may also help ease diseases like arthritis.